David Baltimore: COVID-19 and lab-leak theory

 In May 2021, Baltimore was quoted in the Bulletin of the Atomic Scientists in an article about the origins of the COVID-19 virus, saying, "When I first saw the furin cleavage site in the viral sequence, with its arginine codons, I said to my wife it was the smoking gun for the origin of the virus.
 These features make a powerful challenge to the idea of a natural origin for SARS2."
 This quote was widely shared and gave credence to the possibility of a Wuhan lab leak that has been discussed extensively as part of investigations into the origin of COVID-19.

 A month later, Baltimore told the Los Angeles Times that he "should have softened the phrase 'smoking gun' because I don't believe that it proves the origin of the furin cleavage site but it does sound that way.
 I believe that the question of whether the sequence was put in naturally or by molecular manipulation is very hard to determine but I wouldn't rule out either origin."

+Personal life and death

+Baltimore married Alice S. Huang in 1968.
+They had one daughter.
+Baltimore was an avid fly-fisher.

+Baltimore died from cancer at his home in Woods Hole, Massachusetts, on September 6, 2025, at the age of 87.